 In order to understand the benefits of choosing Fundbox for your auto repair financing, here’s an overview of what it’s like to work with Fundbox.

-- Approval and Credit History Check: Fundbox does not require your personal credit in order to consider you for financing initially, which makes the approval process quicker and easier than with some other lenders.
-Our system analyzes your business based on factors like your invoicing and transaction history.
-The approval process only takes a few hours, and if you’re approved, you can receive the money in your bank account as soon as the next business day.
+- Approval and Credit History Check: Fundbox does not rely solely on your personal credit in order to consider you for financing, which makes the approval process quicker and easier than with some other lenders.
+Our system analyzes your business based on many factors alongside credit, like your invoicing and transaction history.
+The approval process only takes only minutes (on average), and if you’re approved, you can receive the money in your bank account as soon as the next business day.

 - Transparent Platform: Fundbox provides a transparent and easy-to-understand way for the business owners to get financing.
 The fees are flat and usage-based, and are always explained up front.
 You only pay for the money that you use from your Fundbox account, when you use it.
 There are no early repayment penalties and there is no fee to apply.